Lost film: Reasons for film loss

 Nitrate film is also chemically unstable and over time can decay into a sticky mass or a powder akin to gunpowder.
 This process can be very unpredictable; some nitrate film from the 1890s is still in good condition, while some much later nitrate film was scrapped as unsalvageable at barely 20 years old.
 Much depends on the environment in which the film is stored.
 Ideal conditions of low temperature, low humidity and adequate ventilation can preserve nitrate film for centuries, but in practice, storage conditions have usually fallen far below this level.
 When a film on nitrate base is said to have been "preserved", this almost always means simply that it has been copied onto safety film or, more recently, digitized, but both methods result in some loss of quality.

-Gold Diggers of Broadway (1929), the third Warner Bros. film shot in Technicolor, is a "partially lost film".
+Gold Diggers of Broadway (1929), the third Warner Bros.
+Pictures film shot in Technicolor, is a "partially lost film".

 Some pre-1931 sound films produced by Warner Bros. and First National have been lost because they used a sound-on-disc system with a separate soundtrack on special phonograph records.
 In the 1950s, when 16 mm sound-on-film reduction prints of early talkies were produced for television syndication, such films without complete soundtrack discs were at risk of permanent loss.
 Many sound-on-disc films have survived only by way of these 16 mm prints.

 As a consequence of this widespread lack of care, the work of many early filmmakers and performers exists in the present day only in fragmentary form.
 A high-profile example is the case of Theda Bara, one of the most famous actresses of the early silent era.
 Bara appeared in 40 films, but only six are now known to exist.
 Clara Bow was equally celebrated in her heyday, but 20 of her 57 films are completely lost, and another five are incomplete.
 Once-popular stage actresses who transitioned to silent films, such as Pauline Frederick and Elsie Ferguson, have little left of their film performances.
 Fewer than ten movies exist from Frederick's work from 1915 to 1928, and Ferguson has two surviving films, one from 1919 and the other from 1930, her only talkie.
 All of the film performances of the stage actress and Bara rival Valeska Suratt have been lost.
 Most of the starring performances of Katherine MacDonald are gone save for a couple of costar appearances.
 All of George Walsh's Fox appearances have disappeared.
 Only three of the films of Fox's William Farnum, an early screen Western star, have survived.
 Others, such as Francis X. Bushman and William Desmond, accumulated numerous film credits, but films produced in their heyday are missing because of junking, neglect, warfare or the demise of their studios.
 However, unlike Suratt and Bara, because Bushman and Desmond continued working into the sound era and even on television, their later performances survive.